santiren123/GalleryW/README.md

 Change Log V2.1

--Change All photos to webp for better loading experience (up to 50% faster)
+-Change All photos to webp for better loading experience (up to 70% faster estimated based on file size.)

 Change Log V2.2